Mock turtle soup: United States

 While green sea turtle was popular for soup making in many countries, U.S. recipes included many other local species.
 Soup made from snapping turtles is still available in certain parts of the country.
 Similarly, mock turtle soup recipes have a variety of substitute meats.
 Besides organ meats like the British recipes, recipes in the U.S. often use stewing beef or ground beef, but may call for alligator.
 Versions were served at Abraham Lincoln's first inauguration, at the Waldorf-Astoria, the St. Regis and the Plaza.
 A recipe for it appeared in the 1887 White House Cook Book.
 The mock version eventually became more popular than the original dish.
 It was on many 19th and early 20th-century menus but by the 1960s it was no longer commonly offered.
 During its period of popularity it was considered a classic comfort food and "found on every table".

-The dish is still popular in Cincinnati, where butcher Phil Houck's version was so popular among customers that he stopped cutting meat and pivoted to production of the soup, founding in 1920 the brand Worthmore, which is the only remaining commercial brand of mock turtle soup.
+The dish is still popular in Cincinnati, where butcher Phil Houck's version was so popular among customers that he stopped cutting meat and pivoted to production of the soup, founding in 1920 the brand Worthmore.
+Worthmore was the only remaining commercial brand of mock turtle soup, closing in 2014.
 In the early 1900s the soup was commonly served as a free lunch in the German saloons of Over-the-Rhine for customers purchasing beer and in 1980 it was still served in many restaurants in Over-the-Rhine and on Cincinnati's West Side.
 As of 2021 it was still seen on local menus and at butcher shops, festivals, and sporting events.
 Cincinnati Bengals owner Mike Brown serves it at his annual media day event.
 Cincinnati food historian Dann Woellert calls the soup one of the "holy trinity" of local specialties, along with Cincinnati chili and goetta.

 Campbell Soup Company once produced canned condensed version made of calf's head but discontinued it before 1960.
 In a 1962 interview with David Bourdon, Andy Warhol, commenting on Campbell's discontinued soups, said that Mock Turtle had once been his favorite.